suyash-purwar/TelegramGPT/README.md

 # Hephestus

-A telegram chatbot powered by OpenAI's chatbot
+A telegram chatbot powered by OpenAI's ChatGPT